Terms of Service

 Records & data security.
 Records are stored securely using encrypted practice management systems (Halaxy and Splose).
 Minimum retention periods apply (see Privacy Policy).

 Continuity of care.
-If your clinician departs Liminal Clinic, your records will be securely transferred to them for ongoing management unless you request transfer to another Liminal Clinic clinician.
+Your records are securely stored.
+If your clinician departs Liminal Clinic, your records can be securely transferred to them for ongoing management upon request, unless you request transfer to another Liminal Clinic clinician.

 Termination of Services.
 We believe in closing therapeutic work with care and collaboration.
 If you decide to end therapy — especially when attending under a Medicare referral — we ask that you attend a final session to complete your referrer report and discuss next steps.
 Endings are handled respectfully and with your wellbeing at heart.